shahpranavpks/Data-Structures/README.md

-# Data-Structures
+# Data-Structures-And-Algorithms
-C programming codes for data structures such as linked list, queues and trees
+C programming codes for data structures and algorithms such as linked list, queues, trees, and sorting algorithms